RallyTechServices/custom-board/README.md

 A grid board that allows setting the type, columns, swimlanes, order and data query.

-Milestone timeboxes are supported, and if on a milestone scoped page, the board can be set to ignore the current project scope and instead search all projects within the workspace.
+Milestone timeboxes are supported.

 Additionally, items can be filtered by an ancestor portfolio item. (e.g. filter Features that are ultimately children of the higher level Theme).
 If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor.

+Optionally the board can be
+set to ignore the current project scope and instead search all projects within the workspace.

 ## Development Notes